department-of-veterans-affairs/va.gov-team/products/disability/526ez/research/2024-07-Submission-Status/Participant-profiles.md

 Please direct any questions about recordings, participants, or the study to Evelyn Hilbrich Davis at evelyn@cityfriends.tech.

 ## How to watch a recording
-All recordings are available in our [Sharepoint research folder]([[url](https://dvagov.sharepoint.com/:f:/s/vaabdvro/EgClpik4g09KuYCp4wHSt3MBWhQmME18pi_w3OipVD6FNw?e=Nfdo6e)](https://dvagov.sharepoint.com/:f:/s/vaabdvro/EgClpik4g09KuYCp4wHSt3MBWhQmME18pi_w3OipVD6FNw?e=Nfdo6e)).
+All recordings are available in our Sharepoint research folder:https://dvagov.sharepoint.com/:f:/s/vaabdvro/EgClpik4g09KuYCp4wHSt3MBWhQmME18pi_w3OipVD6FNw?e=Nfdo6e

 Downloading or saving recordings is prohibited, please view only.

 ## Participant Profiles